A community-led effort to support Razer peripherals on Linux. It consists of:

 sudo gpasswd -a $USER plugdev

-After following the instructions for your distribution below, a system reboot is recommended so the user group is applied, and to load the OpenRazer driver.
+After following the instructions for your distribution below, a system reboot is essential so the driver and user group permissions take effect.
+Secure boot may need to be disabled due to the nature of the driver being unsigned.

-After successful installation, pick an application that makes use of the driver.
+After successful installation, reboot the computer and pick an application to interact with the driver.

-Instructions and downloadable builds for Debian are available here.
+Instructions and downloadable builds for Debian are available from the openSUSE Build Service.

 sudo dnf install kernel-devel